Home » Water Quality » Contaminants » Common Heavy Metals in Water & How to Remove Them

 • Liver

-Symptoms of an underlying condition caused by heavy metal poisoning can vary greatly.
-Length of exposure also correlates with the severity of symptoms.
+The symptoms of an underlying condition caused by heavy metal poisoning can vary greatly, and, in most cases, the length of exposure also correlates with the severity of the symptoms.

 People with excess heavy metals in the body can experience symptoms ranging from chronic fatigue to severe skin issues.
 In children, heavy metal exposure can affect mental health and intelligence.